eddiesmo/eddiesmo.github.io/drafts/ode-to-gtd.md

 1. No integrations with other services such as calendar.
 1. No support for attachments of any kind.
 This service is only text-based for now.
 1. Repeating tasks do not support countdown from the time your finished the previous iteration of the task.
+1. Task capturing on mobile is weak (requires opening the app and then a long press on "+").
+This can be solved by adding an IFTTT note widget which sends an email to my Nirvana inbox.